Panic in the Skies!: Plot

 During take-off for a flight to Europe, Royce Air International Flight 115 (a Boeing 747-200 flying from New York to London) is struck by lightning.
 Although the flight continues, the lightning strike has killed the flight crew and disabled the radio communications to the ground.
 Laurie Ann Pickett, the senior flight attendant, enlists the aid of passenger Brett Young, and together, they determine that the autopilot can bring the aircraft in for a landing.

-The autopilot that they rely on, begins to malfunction, homing in on airfield transponders at random, even airports that are too small to accommodate the large jet-liner.
+The autopilot that they rely on, begins to malfunction, homing in on airfield transponders at random, even airports that are too small to accommodate the large jetliner.
 Both Laurie and Brett realize they may have to find a way to land the aircraft by themselves.
 Veering to a completely new heading, the airliner turns from its flightpath over the Atlantic Ocean to fly to the Pacific Coast of North America.
-A small sub-plot, though not relevant to the malfunctioning autopilot, is a rottweiler that broke free in the cargo hold and becomes a small menace to the passengers.
+A small sub-plot, though not relevant to the malfunctioning autopilot, is a Rottweiler that broke free in the cargo hold and becomes a small menace to the passengers.
 The dog is eventually befriended and calmed down, as it was only aggravated due to stress.

 On the ground, FAA Air Traffic Control officials who have lost radio contact with the 747, start a debate as to when the aircraft should be shot down to prevent a more disastrous crash in a heavily populated area.
 Tensions begin to come to a head on board the stricken airliner, with a landing at Vancouver, British Columbia, becoming their only option.